Michael P. Vrabec, MD

-The author of over 50 professional journal articles and two textbooks, Dr. Vrabec belongs to numerous professional societies.
-He has lectured and taught extensively on medical and surgical aspects of eye care to doctors in five continents and twenty-eight countries around the world.
+Dr. Vrabec has authored over 50 professional journal articles and two textbooks and belongs to numerous professional societies.
+He has lectured and taught extensively on medical and surgical aspects of eye care to doctors in five continents and 30 countries around the world.
 He received the American Academy of Ophthalmology Honor Award in 1997, and was awarded the Distinguished Alumnus Award by the University of Wisconsin-Madison in 2010.